Results from the T2K experiment on neutrino mixing including a new far detector $\mu$-like sample

-{{\bf {\em The T2K experiment---}}} A beam of neutrinos is produced by colliding 30~GeV protons, accelerated by the J-PARC main ring, with a graphite target.
-These protons interact in the target to produce pions and kaons that are focused into a secondary beam by a system of three magnetic horns and then decay in a 96~m long tunnel.
+{{\bf {\em The T2K experiment---}}} Protons of 30 GeV energy, accelerated by the J-PARC main ring, collide and interact with a graphite target, producing pions and kaons that are focused by a system of three magnetic horns and decay inside a 96 m long tunnel.
 Depending on the direction of the current flowing in the horns, either positively or negatively charged hadrons are focused, producing a neutrino- ($\nu$-mode) or antineutrino-enhanced ($\bar{\nu}$-mode) beam.

-Two near detectors are located 280~m away from the graphite target.
-One is placed on-axis (INGRID)~\cite{Abe:2011xv} and the other at 2.5$^\circ$ off-axis (ND280) with respect to the beam direction.
+Two near detectors are located 280~m away from the graphite target --- one on-axis (INGRID)~\cite{Abe:2011xv}, and the other 2.5$^\circ$ off-axis (ND280)~\cite{ABE2011106} with respect to the beam direction.
 They sample the unoscillated beam by monitoring its direction, intensity and flavor content as well as constraining uncertainties in the neutrino interaction model.
-The far detector, Super-Kamiokande (SK)~\cite{FUKUDA2003418} is a 50~kton water-Cherenkov detector located beneath a 1~km rock overburden within the Kamioka mine in Japan.
+The far detector, Super-Kamiokande (SK)~\cite{FUKUDA2003418}, is a 50~kton water-Cherenkov detector located beneath a 1~km rock overburden within the Kamioka mine in Japan.
 It measures the oscillated neutrino flux 295 km away from its production point at $2.5^\circ$ off-axis.

 The analysis reported in this letter uses all data collected by T2K from January 2010 to February 2020, corresponding to an SK exposure of $19.7\times10^{20}$~POT in $\nu$-mode and $16.3\times10^{20}$~POT in $\bar{\nu}$-mode.
-The same POT was used in a previous analysis~\cite{T2K:2023smv}.
+The same number of POT was used in a previous analysis~\cite{T2K:2023smv}.

 {{\bf {\em Neutrino flux prediction---}}} The neutrino flux Monte Carlo (MC) simulation uses the FLUKA 2011.2~\cite{10.3389/fphy.2021.788253, BATTISTONI201510} interaction model for proton interactions inside the target and GEANT3~\cite{GEANT3} for interactions outside the target.
 Hadron production in the target is tuned to external datasets~\cite{Abgrall:2015hmv, Abgrall:2016jif, NA61SHINE:2018rhe}.
-The flux depends on the beamline conditions and the measured proton beam profile, and the prediction is modified to account for conditions during each operating period.
+The flux depends on the beamline conditions and the measured proton beam profile.
+The prediction accounts for the beam conditions during each operating period.

 The resulting flux model~\cite{Abe:2012av} is used to estimate the unoscillated $\nu$-mode and $\bar{\nu}$-mode fluxes at all detectors, for all contributing neutrino flavors, as well as their correlated uncertainties.
 INGRID is used to monitor the beam direction and validate the neutrino flux simulation.
 The uncertainty on the measured beam direction is included in the flux uncertainties used in the oscillation parameter measurement.